sarajuliefrajtova/english-for-designer/05-storytelling/index.md

 I posed questions like: “_What if it doesn't live up to my expectations?“, “What if I don’t do it for a living?”, “What if…_”.

-One of my friends told me: “_If you want it.
-If you have the possibility.
-Do it._“.
+Finally, one of my friends said the words that made me make this decision.